TheTonsOfCode/lang-tag-cli/README2.md

 ### Automated Translation Workflow

-The `lang-tag` ecosystem provides comprehensive tooling to transform colocated definitions into production-ready translation files:
+The `lang-tag` ecosystem provides tooling to transform colocated definitions into production-ready translation files:

 **Intelligent Collection & Organization**
-- The `lang-tag collect` command automatically discovers translation tags throughout your codebase
+- The `lang-tag collect` command discovers translation tags throughout your codebase
-- Translations are intelligently organized into namespace-based JSON files (e.g., `public/locales/en/orders.json`)
+- Translations are organized into namespace-based JSON files (e.g., `public/locales/en/orders.json`)
-- Hierarchical key structures are automatically generated based on configuration rules and component paths
+- Hierarchical key structures can be automatically generated based on configuration rules (eg.: based on component paths)

 **Dynamic Configuration Management**
 - Configuration parameters can be automatically generated using `onConfigGeneration` rules
-- Namespace and path assignments can be derived from file structure, component location, or custom logic
+- Namespace and path assignments can be derived from custom logic (eg.: by file structure, component location)
 - The `lang-tag regenerate-tags` command updates source code configurations dynamically

 **Development-Time Optimization**